-Two known or probable human caused mortalities occurred during 2020.
-A subadult male was killed by a black bear hunter through mistaken identity.
-The bear had a neck snare around it's neck that may have ultimately killed the bear had it not been shot.
-The second bear was an adult female that is under investigation by enforcement authorities.
-Two grizzly bear cubs believed dead in 2018 when their mother was killed were found to be alive in 2019 and were removed from the mortality list.
-Nine known or probable human caused mortalities of grizzly bears have occurred in or within 10 miles of the CYE in the U.S. during 2015-2020 (Table 1), including 3 females (BMUs 5, 11, 14) and 6 males (BMUs 2, 12, 13, 17, and 19).
-These mortalities included three adult females (two under investigation and a self-defense), one adult male (management) and five subadult males (self-defense, poaching, mistaken identity, and two human caused under investigation).
-We estimated minimum population size by dividing observed females with cubs during 2018-2020 (12) minus any human-caused adult female mortality (3) by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.284 (adult female proportion of population, as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
-This resulted in a minimum population of 53 individuals.
-The recovery plan stated; "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data".
-Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 2.1 bears per year.
-The female limit is 0.6 females per year (30% of 2.1).
-Average annual human caused mortality for 2015-2020 was 1.5 bears/year and 0.5 females/year.
-The mortality levels for total bears and females were less than the calculated limit during 2015-2020.
-The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears, however it also stated "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
+There was no known human-caused mortality during 2021.
+Six known or probable human caused mortalities of grizzly bears have occurred in or within 10 miles of the CYE in the U.S. during 2016-2021 (Table 1), including 3 females (BMUs 5, 11, 14) and 3 males (BMUs 2, 13, and 17).
+These mortalities included three adult females (two under investigation and a selfdefense), one adult male (management), and two subadult males (mistaken identity, and human caused under investigation).
+We estimated minimum population size by dividing observed females with cubs during 2019-2021 (9) minus any human-caused adult female mortality (2) by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.284 (adult female proportion of population, as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
+This resulted in a minimum population of 41 individuals.
+The recovery plan stated, "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data".
+Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 1.6 bears per year.
+The female limit is 0.5 females per year (30% of 1.6).
+Average annual human-caused mortality for 2016-2021 was 1.0 bears/year and 0.5 females/year.
+The mortality levels for total bears and females were at or less than the calculated limit during 2016-2021.
+The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears, however it also stated, "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
 Therefore, even if the goal of zero mortality is not met, it is important to evaluate the targets to determine if we are making progress towards recovery.
-During the 2015-2020 reporting period, total and female mortality met the target.
+During the 2016-2021 reporting period, total and female mortality met the target.
 All tables and calculations were updated as new information becomes available.

 Table 1.
 Known and probable grizzly bear mortality in or within 16 km of the Cabinet-Yaak grizzly bear recovery zone (including Canada).
-Includes all radio collared bears regardless of location, 1982-2020.
+Includes all radio collared bears regardless of location, 1982-2021.